AusClimateService/unseen/docs/user_guide/worked_example.rst

 ^^^^^^^^^^^^^^^^^^^^

-Now that we have our annual rainfall data for the wheatbelt region, we need to check with the dataset is stable (no drift/trend with lead time) and stationary (no trend with time).
+Now that we have our annual rainfall data for the wheatbelt region, we need to check whether the dataset is stable (no drift/trend with lead time) and stationary (no trend with time).
 To do this, we can use the ``stability`` module: